 Let’s be honest, we don’t end up eating fresh, home-cooked food as often as we’d like.
 Most times, our super busy schedules get in the way, and other times, we’re plain lazy (no shade, it happens to the best of us).
 But even as we seek alternatives such as ready-to-cook or packaged food, we want to be health conscious.

 A lot of these foods often boast labels like ‘diet’, ‘organic’, or ‘zero trans fat’, which definitely sound healthy, but in many cases can be misleading.
+In fact, research shows that adding health claims to labels leads people to believe a product is healthier than the same product that does not contain health claims, thereby influencing consumers' purchasing decisions.
 How do you then make the right food choices?
 We’re here to clear up any confusion and help you make an informed decision when it comes to ready-to-eat foods.

 Table of Contents